 From Cubao in Quezon City, Metro Manila, ride a bus heading to Tungko (drop off in BDO Tungko).
 After reaching Tungko, hop on a jeep heading to Licao-Licao.
 There you can walk or rent a tricycle to transport you to the Barangay registration site to sign up for hiking.

-If you a 4×4 jeep or a pick-up, you can drive directly near Balagbag campsite.
+If you have a 4×4 jeep or a pick-up, you can drive directly near the Balagbag campsite.

 What is the Hiking Difficulty of Mount Balagbag?

 Mount Balagbag is a minor hike with a difficulty of 3 out of 9.
 Trekking in Mount Balagbag would only be just a stroll over rugged terrain.
 The hike could last for 2 days as you might want to have an overnight camp.
 The trek, however, from base to the summit only lasts for an hour or two.

 Image Courtesy of @da_adventurer